Table of Contents

 1. Thank everyone

-Typically you should be sending thank you emails or texts right after someone makes a donation.
+Typically, you should send thank you emails or texts right after someone donates.
 At this point, however, the thank you messages will be more personalized and entail information like:

 Tips to enhance your efforts